If you’ve ever grown dill, you’ll know that it can take over your garden like a weed! And that’s because it is one…dill weed. 🙂

 Cleaning your dill will help you remove any excess dirt, pollen (thanks, trees!), and any pests that might be hanging out on your dill sprigs.

-I would recommend that you keep the dill sprigs intact as this will make dry and processing the dill later on much easier.
+I would recommend that you keep the dill sprigs intact as opposed to cutting the leaves off the stems as this will make drying and processing the dill later on much easier.

 After your dill has been washed and is ready for the drying process, there are some great options you can use to actually dry it out and preserve fresh dill.